skilesare/immortality/achieving_supersociety/a-technical-proof.md

 #### CONTROL GROUP

 We’ve missed one key consideration of science.
 It is one thing to compare a 0% decay fee to a 20% decay fee in a hypercatallaxian context.
 We haven’t yet compared a different form of redistribution to the hypercatallaxian form of redistribution.
 The form of redistribution I chose to compare it to was even distribution.
-I implemented a wealth tax equal to the demurrage rate but instead of distributing based on hypercapitalism, I did an even redistribution.
+I implemented a wealth tax equal to the demurrage rate but instead of distributing based on hypercatallaxy, I did an even redistribution.
 When I first ran this in the model I was floored because it basically negated my theory.
 See Fig. 6.4.

 ![](./assets/image5bw.png)